Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/README.md

 ### Installations

+This interface requires the installation of npm ([MacOS example](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x)) [Ubuntu Example](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-20-04/).

+Follow the instructions in the links above or your preferred method of installation for your machine to install npm.

-Complete the necessary installations by running the command
+Complete the remaining necessary installations by running the command

 ```
 $ ./setup.sh